 Noodles & Company

-Available everyday, Noodles & Company offers a classic and good Chicken Noodle Soup made with wavy egg noodles.
+Available everyday, Noodles & Company offers a classic and delicious chicken noodle soup made with wavy egg noodles.

 Something about chili matches winter, I suppose that is why it is always served in ski lodges.
 In town, Tacovore's black bean chili is a meal unto itself with chips on the side.
 Order it with beef, chicken or cheddar cheese.
 Of course one of their house-made margaritas will pair perfectly.
 But call ahead to make sure a pot is on the stove, as they vary the soup menu.